ton-solidity/ton-solidity-eth/README.md

-# TON Solidity
+# TON Solidity based on original Ethereum Solidity codebase starting from release eth-sol tag `v0.8.28`

-Solidity language compiler for TON (The Open Network) blockchain.
+This wants to become a Solidity language compiler for TON (The Open Network) blockchain; it is based on original Ethereum codebase.
+It is crucial to preserve as much of original semantics and syntax as possible to allow for easy porting of existing Ethereum Solidity code to TON TVM, preferably without changes.
+Of course the Yul Assembler code will be different.

+Separately, there will a new project started from scratch to attempt to implement an LL(1) CoCo/R grammar for Solidity matching the original Ethereum Solidity grammar with regard to high level syntax and not the VM assemblers dialects syntax.
+It is uncertain that this LL(1) goal is achievable.

 * <i>Project status:</i> Work in progress.
 * <i>Home page:</i> https://www.ton-solidity.org/